Frequently Asked Questions

 Example 1: Total amount plus fee exceeds CCPA limit

 If the income withholding order is for $115.00 per week and the maximum amount subject to withholding under the applicable CCPA limit is $115.00 per week, the employer may still deduct and retain a fee of $2.00 from the employee's pay, however, the employer then would only submit $113.00 for child support.

 Example 2: Total amount of child support plus fee does not exceed CCPA limit

 If the income withholding order is for $115.00 per week and the maximum amount subject to withholding under the applicable CCPA limit is $150.00 per week, the employer may still deduct and retain fee of $2.00 in addition to the $115.00 in child support from the employee's pay.

 What is an Annual Support Fee?

 The Annual Support Fee (ASFE) is a once-a-year administrative fee for processing child support payments.
 Employers may receive an income withholding order for an employee's annual support fee.
 The ASFE income withholding order does not change how or where employers send regular child support payments.
-The fee is considered part of the child support obligation, therefore, the Consumer Credit Protection Act applies.
+The fee is considered part of the child support obligation, therefore, the Consumer Credit Protection Act (CCPA) withholding limit applies.
 As with child support withholding, employers may retain the $2.00 fee from the employee's wages.

 Instructions for submitting the ASFE payment will be indicated on the withholding order.
 The ASFE payment may be paid via the Child Support Bureau's online payment system or sent electronically by electronic fund transfer (EFT).
 The ASFE payment can also be mailed via check with a copy of the withholding order attached and sent to: